-Figure 2: Flowchart of the image processing software workflow.
+Figure 2.
+Flowchart of the image processing software workflow.

 At VITO, an operational cloud processing environment has been set up, to allow users to upload their data on the local processing cluster with advanced processing nodes (12 CPU's, 64GB RAM, GPU support) for high speed processing.
 The entire workflow runs semi-automated: manual interactions are currently only needed for geometric and spectral ground control point identification and visual end-product validation.